Isetta-Team/Isetta-Website-Raw/docs/interviews/TommyRefenes-interview.md

 ![headshot](../images/interviews/tommy-refenes.jpg "Tommy Refenes")

-_**Tommy Refenes**  is the co-founder of Team Meat and the lead programmer on the upcoming_ Super Meat Boy Forever, _the next entry in the classic platformer_ Super Meat Boy _series.
-He previously released the award-winning_ Super Meat Boy _and appeared in_ Indie Game: The Movie._
+**Tommy Refenes** is the programmer for the million-selling and award-winning _Super Meat Boy_ series and the lead programmer on the upcoming _Super Meat Boy Forever_.
+He also appeared in _Indie Game: The Movie_.

 ## Compartmentalizing is Key